SB15-MD/CustomAlbums/README.md

 https://discord.gg/mdmc

-The current version of the mod is guaranteed to function on Muse Dash 2.3.0 (Virtual Idol Production).
+The current version of the mod is guaranteed to function on Muse Dash 3.7.0 (Neon Abyss).
 MelonLoader 0.5.x is required.

 ### Branch
 `master` Current stable release.
 `2.0` Archived version from before the game transitioned to IL2CPP.
 No longer supported.
 `3.0` Current working branch.
+`3.0-dev` Development branch for current working branch.
 `4.0` Work-in-progress overhaul.

 ### How to build v3.0+